juananmonte/CV/README.md

 #Education

--Universidad Rafael Landivar
+Universidad Rafael Landivar
--Kookmin University
+Kookmin University

 #On the side

--Content creator for teaching Data Science/Machine Learning/Deep Learning/Computer Vision in spanish focusing on low level projects to do with not so potent computers.
+Content creator for teaching Data Science/Machine Learning/Deep Learning/Computer Vision in spanish focusing on low level projects to do with not so potent computers.

 ```markdown